Examples

 NOTE:

-- The follower demo was implemented only using a 360 Laser Distance Sensor LDS-01.
-A classification algorithm is used based on previous fitting with samples of person and obstacles positions to take actions.
-It follows someone in front of the robot within a 50 centimeter range and 140 degrees.
+- The follower demo was implemented only using the integrated LDS-01 360 Laser Distance Sensor.
+A classification algorithm is used based on previous fitting with samples of person and obstacle positions.
+The example follows someone in front of the robot within a 50 centimeter range and 140 degree arc.

 - Running the follower demo in an area with obstacles may not work well.
-Therefore, it is recommended to run the demo in an open area without obstacles.
+Therefore, it is recommended to run the demo in an open area.

 - [Remote PC] Install